 Quiz nights are a familiar sight on the fundraising scene, but if you're running this event for the first time, our tip and tricks will help make it the best it can be.

-- Spread the word using posters (see below), flyers, letters and social media.
+- Four to five weeks before: Spread the word using posters, flyers, letters and social media.
 Sell tickets for £3-5 each, and up to £10 if providing food.
 Encourage year or class reps to seek out teammates.
 Find a scoreboard so that everyone can see who's in the lead after each round - this should help maintain excitement and encourage some competitive spirit!

-- Prepare quiz sheets and source pencils - if you think you can get away with it, charge teams 50p for these!
+- Two to three weeks before: Prepare quiz sheets and source pencils - if you think you can get away with it, charge teams 50p for these!
 Finalise which refreshments will be provided and who will be in charge of buying this and serving it on the night.
 Remember that any sale or supply of alcohol, even if included in the ticket price, will require a TEN.
 Submit an application to your local council at least 10 working days before your event.

-- Have a post-event debrief with your team to discuss what worked well and what might need tweaking.
+- After the event: Have a post-event debrief with your team to discuss what worked well and what might need tweaking.
 Cultivate relationships with sponsors by sending them thank you letters detailing how much the event raised and how this has contributed towards your fundraising goal.

 Quiz night tips and advice